Tejeshhh78/TinderBooks/README.md

 pnpm db:push
 ```

-This command creates a (.gitignore'd) SQLite DB file in src/db/localdb.sqlite.
+This command creates a (.gitignore'd) SQLite DB file in src/db/localdb.sqlite with all the tables for authentication and book swapping features.

 *You also use this command later to push the changes to the schema into the database!*